qosf/qosf.org/qosf.org/qc_mentorship.md

 - The goal of the program is to create an open-source project related to quantum computing.
 - Experts from industry and academia will help you build this project.
-- The deadline for the application is February 27th, 2022.
+- The deadline for the application is October 4th, 2022.

-You can find link to the application form [here](https://forms.gle/sdjZWmWDjijtgTU67).
+You can find link to the application form [here](https://forms.gle/YSAWCpiYHGwnu6Ax6).

 ## FAQ